jaanga/jaanga.github.io/demo/doug-d/render-csv-file/README.md

 From Doug

-> It works [the OBJ file renderer], but  but can you work with “line files”.
+> It works [the OBJ file renderer], but can you work with “line files”.
 I think they have a more ”different “ look then the object files.